 - Foam Garage Tiles (optional)

 - 4- 2’x6′ 1/4″ OCB Board

 - Utility Knife with fresh razors

 Many people will ask “why not just use layers of stall mats?”
 Good question.
 I just didn’t want to purchase that many stall mats, wood is a cheaper option and this was done to keep the overall price down.
-The foam garage tiles are also optional, they are a bit pricey but I wanted as many noise canceling layers as possible.
-You would easily just buy another cheap area rug in place of this layer.
+The foam garage tiles are also optional, they are a bit pricey but I wanted as many noise-canceling layers as possible.
+You could easily just buy another cheap area rug in place of this layer.

 I covered the floor with these foam garage tiles seen here.

 This was my initial layer of noise canceling and shock absorbing.
 These are not the same tiles that we reviewed in the home gym rubber flooring guide.
 These tiles are foam and squishy.
 This was exactly what I wanted.